-- 3.01(a) All members of the University community should at all times be cognizant of and comply with state and local liquor laws.
-It is illegal in the state of Texas and against University policy for any person under the age of twenty-one (21) to possess, purchase, or consume alcoholic beverages, except when with either a parent or adult spouse.
+3.01(a) All members of the University community should at all times be cognizant of and comply with state and local liquor laws.
+It is illegal in the state of Texas and against University policy for any person under the age of twenty-one

+(21) to possess, purchase, or consume alcoholic beverages, except when with either a parent or adult spouse.
 Possession or consumption of alcohol is prohibited on University property except where expressly permitted.
 Consumption or possession of alcoholic beverages by minors, regardless of location, is a violation of this policy and of Texas law.
 Provision of alcohol to minors, other than where the law provides, is also prohibited.
-A violation of this policy subjects the offender(s) to the possibility of University disciplinary process and/or action by civil authorities. - 3.01(b) The possession and consumption of alcoholic beverages in public places on campus is prohibited, with the exception of "The Boulevard" on home football game days, at times to be designated by the University President, for those persons twenty-one years of age or older.
-The definition of public places includes, but is not limited to, any outdoor area, cafeteria, lobby, hallway, lounge, study area, or restroom of oncampus buildings, Greek housing, and University properties. - 3.01(c) The University prohibits the possession and consumption of alcoholic beverages on campus, with the exception of individual residential rooms of persons 21 year of age or older. - 3.01(d) Kegs, containing or having contained alcohol, including, but not limited to, 1/2 kegs, party balls or pony kegs, are not permitted anywhere on campus, including University owned property and streets surrounded by University owned property. - 3.01(e) SMU is located within the city of University Park, Texas, which is a "dry" area.
+A violation of this policy subjects the offender(s) to the possibility of University disciplinary process and/or action by civil authorities.

+- 3.01(b)The possession and consumption of alcoholic beverages in public places on campus is prohibited, with the exception of "The Boulevard" on home football game days, at times to be designated by the University President, for those persons twenty-one years of age or older.
+The definition of public places includes, but is not limited to, any outdoor area, cafeteria, lobby, hallway, lounge, study area, or restroom of on-campus buildings, Greek housing, and University properties. - 3.01(c) The University prohibits the possession and consumption of alcoholic beverages on campus, with the exception of individual residential rooms of persons 21 year of age or older. - 3.01(d)Kegs, containing or having contained alcohol, including, but not limited to, 1/2 kegs, party balls or pony kegs, are not permitted anywhere on campus, including University owned property and streets surrounded by University owned property. - 3.01(e) SMU is located within the city of University Park, Texas, which is a "dry" area.
 By statute, dry area means it is illegal to sell alcoholic beverages in University Park.
 In addition, transportation and/or possession of more that 24 12-ounce bottles of beer or more than one quart of hard liquor, is considered prima facie evidence of intent to sell, and, therefore, evidence that the law has been violated.
-Alcoholic beverages that are transported into a dry area may not be transported back out of the dry area. - 3.02 ANIMALS/PETS It is the policy of the University to prohibit the presence of animals/pets on University property, except for fish and assistance animals necessary to help persons with disabilities.
+Alcoholic beverages that are transported into a dry area may not be transported back out of the dry area. - 3.01(f) It is illegal in the state of Texas and against University policy for any person, regardless of age, to be publicly intoxicated.
+Public Intoxication is defined as "a person commits an offense if the person appears in a public place while intoxicated to the degree that the person may endanger him or herself or another." - 3.02 ANIMALS/PETS It is the policy of the University to prohibit the presence of animals/pets on University property, except for fish and assistance animals necessary to help persons with disabilities.
 This includes residence halls, fraternity and sorority houses, apartments, classroom and administrative buildings, the Student Center, athletic facilities, and University grounds.
 Assistance animals and fish are allowed in the residence halls and fraternity and sorority houses, with the use of suitable equipment, if permission is granted by the Department of Residence Life and Student Housing. - 3.03 ASSAULT Physical abuse and/or other conduct which endangers the health or safety of any person is prohibited.
 Examples include, but are not limited to: fighting or assault in any form.
 All combatants may be charged.